bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 with any new features/versions/etc. This is made possible via the native, nightly Pi-Star updating process.

-You can also manually invoke the update process via the dashboard admin section, or by command line:
+You can also manually invoke the update process via the dashboard admin section (`Admin -> Update`), or by command line:

 ```text
 sudo pistar-update
 ```

-...or from the dashboard: `Admin -> Update`

 ## Uninstalling `W0CHP-PiStar-Dash`